-Refreshing, light and irresistibly fruity: Cherry Chia Frozen Yoghurt is a super-healthy low carb dessert that’s perfect for rounding off a summer meal.
+Refreshing, light and irresistibly fruity: Cherry Chia Frozen Yoghurt is a super-healthy and light dessert.

 You might be a chia veteran.
 But you might just be like me, a Salvia Hispanica novice.
 Just getting your head around WHY you should care about chia seeds and WHAT THE ? to do with them.
 Well, today I’ll be here to lend a helping hand.
 For I have just purchased a gigantic pack of those little black seeds and was literally gagging to come up with some interesting ways to use them.
 After making a few standard chia breakfasts with almond milk and fruit – delicious and filling – may I present to you Cherry Chia Frozen Yoghurt!